-Hitherto, the struggle for national defense in North Schleswig has been carried on by a series of national and cultural organizations, such as the Frontier Union, with 80,000 members throughout Denmark, the School Union, the Language Union, the National Defense Legion (the Danish institution in the "Land Struggle" against the Vogelsang Bank), the Young Frontier Defense Legion and others.
-These organizations and also the newspaper Hejmdal, the mouthpiece of the population of North Schleswig, arose during the Prussian period and as defense organs against fascist advances.
-The special feature of the situation is that the population of North Schleswig, who in the course of history have stood their ground against the un-Danish policy of earlier rulers of Denmark as well as against national suppression by the Prussians, now, as the most imperilled section of the Danish nation, is exposed to the fascist onslaught.
+Hitherto, the struggle for national defence in North Schleswig has been carried on by a series of national and cultural organisations such as the Frontier Union, with 80,000 members throughout Denmark ; the School Union, the Language Union, the National Defence Legion (the Danish institution in the "Land Struggle" against the Vogelsang Bank), the Young Frontier Defence Legion, and others.
+These organisations and also the mouthpiece of the population of North Schleswig, the newspaper Hejmdal, arose, partly during the Prussian period and partly as defence organs against fascist advances.
+The special feature of the situation is that the population of North Schleswig, who, in the course of history have stood their ground against the un-Danish policy of earlier rulers of Denmark as well as against national suppression by the Prussians, now, as the most imperilled section of the Danish nation, is exposed to the fascist onslaught.
 Thus a section of the Danish reactionary bourgeoisie is stabbing the people of North Schleswig in the back.
-The pro-fascist movement of the big farmers and the conservatives supports German agitation and betrays the interests of the people of North Schleswig.
-In addition to this there is the fact that not only did the Prussians treat North Schleswig as a colony and consciously prevent the development of industry, but that North Schleswig was also left in the lurch by "national" Danish capital, so that in this district today there is as good as no industry at all.
+The pro-fascist movement of the big farmers and the Conservatives support German agitation and betray the interests of the people of North Schleswig.
+In addition to this there is the fact that, not only did the Prussians treat North Schleswig as a colony and consciously prevent the development of industry, but that North Schleswig was also left in the lurch by "national" Danish capital, so that in this district to-day there is as good as no industry at all.
 Unemployment in North Schleswig is therefore higher than in the rest of Denmark, a fact which helps to foster fascist demagogy.
-The population of North Schleswig cannot depend on the support of the reactionary Danish bourgeoisie, the whole attitude of which is conditioned by considerations of trade and profit and which is also prepared, at the given moment, to hazard North Schleswig.
+The population of North Schleswig cannot depend on the support of the reactionary Danish bourgeoisie, whose attitude is conditioned by consideration of trade and profit and which is also prepared, at the given moment, to hazard North Schleswig.

-The struggle for the national and social interests of the population of North Schleswig coincides with the class interests of the Danish working class and in fact can only be carried on as an antifascist struggle.
-The task of the Danish working class is to take the lead in this struggle.
-Hitherto, Danish Social-Democracy has not carried on any struggle for the defense of North Schleswig.
-Only the local organizations of the working class in North Schleswig have shown a certain activity.
-This began at the Tinglev Conference on April 17, 1933, when three hundred delegates of the North Schleswig trade unions decided to carry on the fight against fascism with all possible means at their disposal.

-Last year, the working committee which arose out of this movement was reorganized; a "National Organization of the Workers Movement of South Jutland" was created.
-In recent years, the trade unions, the Social-Democratic and Communist Parties in the area have strengthened their ranks.

-The Communist Party of Denmark has called on all workers' organizations and other democratic organizations in the country to take an active part in the anti-fascist struggle in North Schleswig.
-In North Schleswig the Party strives for a united front of the working class.
-In order effectively to concentrate all forces against the agents of Hitler fascism in the coming elections, it decided to refrain from publishing its own lists of candidates and to mobilize the whole of the working class to support the Social-Democratic candidates who stand for the defense of North Schleswig.
-The Communist Party demands the industrial development of North Schleswig, the improvement of communications and harbors and support for agriculture, fisheries and handicrafts.
+The struggle for the national and social interests of the population of North Schleswig coincides with the class-interests of the Danish working-class and, in fact, can only be carried on as an anti-fascist struggle.
+The task of the Danish workingclass is to take the lead in this struggle.
+Hitherto, Danish Social Democracy has not carried on any struggle for the defence of North Schleswig.
+Only the local organisations of the working-class in North Schleswig have shown a certain activity.
+This commenced at the Tinglev Conferences on April 17th, 1933, when 300 delegates of the North Schleswig trade unions decided to carry on the fight against Fascism with all possible means at their disposal.
+Last year, the working committee which arose out of this movement was reorganised : a "National Organisation of the Workers Movement of South Jutland " was created.
+In recent years, the Trade Unions, the Social-Democratic and Communist Parties in the area have strengthened their ranks.
+The Communist Party of Denmark has called on all workers' organisations and other democratic organisations in the country to take an active part in the antifascist struggle in North Schleswig.
+In North Schleswig the Party strives for a united front of the working-class.
+In order effectively to concentrate all forces against the agents of Hitler Fascism in the coming elections, it decided to refrain from publishing its own lists of candidates and to mobilise the whole of the working-class to support the Social-Democratic candidates who stand for the defence of North Schleswig.
+The Communist Party demands the industrial development of North Schleswig, the improvement of communications and harbours and support for agriculture, fisheries and handicrafts.